neoncrypto/fam_detailing/index.md

 <!---------------------------| MARKETING PLAN |--------------------------->
-## 5. Marketing Plan
+## 🚀 5.
+Marketing Plan

-- **Online Presence:** Create a professional website and utilize social media platforms to showcase services, customer testimonials, and promotions.
+- **Online Presence:** Manager will create a professional website and utilize social media platforms to showcase services, customer testimonials, and promotions.
-- **Local Advertising:** Distribute flyers and business cards in local businesses, community centers, and high-traffic areas.
+- **Local Advertising:** Manager will distribute flyers and business cards in local businesses, community centers, and high-traffic areas.
-- **Partnerships:** Collaborate with local businesses, such as auto repair shops and dealerships, to refer clients.
+- **Partnerships:** Manager will collaborate with local businesses, such as auto repair shops and dealerships, to refer clients.
-- **Promotions:** Offer introductory discounts, referral incentives, and package deals to attract and retain customers.
+- **Promotions:** Sparkle Co. will offer introductory discounts, referral incentives, and package deals to attract and retain customers.

 ---